 Let’s get the elephant out of the room, decaffeinated coffee is more expensive.
 It also lacks a certain buzz that many of our customers line up for.
 Let’s put both of those reasons aside for a moment and look at it from another angle.
 On our menu, we have a high-scoring, traceable specialty coffee that we pay a premium for.
 Why are we using this coffee to warm up the machine?
 Why not take the extra time to profile these coffees for optimum flavor?

 Recently I was asked to roast some decaf offerings for a Swiss Water pop up in Los Angeles.
 Royal was there serving coffees, teaching Crown classes as part of our Crown on the Road series & exploring incredible coffees that happen to not have caffeine.
 I roasted them as I would any caffeinated single-origin coffee, created two profiles for each, and saw some great results on the cupping table.
 Below is a quick description of the roast and flavor profile of each coffee.
 Two profiles were created for each coffee so we could experience a broader range of flavors that each coffee has to offer.
 More information can be found for each coffee by clicking on the links.

-The roasts for all of the decafs in this article were all roasted between 8 and 9 minutes long with an average of 2 minutes post crack development on a one kilo probatino roaster.
+The roasts for all of the decafs in this article were all roasted between 8 and 9 minutes long with an average of 2 minutes post crack development on a one-kilo probatino roaster.
 On a larger production roaster, your roast times will differ.
-If you have the chance to roast a stellar water processed decaf, try a shorter roast time, whether you are roasting a light or dark profile.
+If you have the chance to roast a stellar water-processed decaf, try a shorter roast time, whether you are roasting light or dark profile.

 Coffee One: Peru Royal Select SWP Decaf